 Merrimack College seeks candidates who understand, respect and can

-contribute to Merrimack’s Augustinian mission and values and
+contribute to Merrimack’s Catholic and Augustinian mission and

-advance our work in the area of diversity, equity and inclusion.
-We
+values and advance our work in the area of diversity, equity and

-groups.
-All candidates should describe in their application
+underrepresented groups.
+All candidates should describe in their

-previous experience related to equity, diversity, and inclusion, as
+application previous experience related to equity, diversity, and

-well as how they will engage in fostering a culture that supports
+inclusion, as well as how they will engage in fostering a culture

-our Augustinian mission, our Catholic faith and our values of
+that supports our Catholic and Augustinian mission and our values

 About Merrimack College